furrykef/animalland/readme.txt

 A: One, that's still not a question.
 Two, this game was written for the MSX1, on which it is extremely hard to get pretty graphics.
 The screen is divided into 8x8 tiles, and each line of pixels in those tiles can only have two colors.
 That means, for example, that drawing an outline around a character or object is just not possible.
 I'm sure that a particularly skilled artist would be able to create better images, but it would not be easy.
 Prettier MSX games generally used the much more advanced graphics capabilities of the MSX2.

 Q: This game's music is annoying!
 A: Now imagine having to hear it constantly while testing or debugging the hack.
+We've learned to love our emulators' mute function...

 Credits